Cataracts

 - Skin diseases such as atopic dermatitis and eczema can raise the risk of developing cataracts.

-- Diet.
-A no sugar, no refined carbohydrate diet.
+- Diet with no sugar, no refined carbohydrates.

 - Fasting, intermittent fasting, one or two meals per day.
 No snacking.